 4. ST segment

-- The ST-segment should be flat and isoelectric (in level with the baseline).
+- The ST segment should be flat and isoelectric (at level with the baseline).
 It may be slightly upsloping at the transition with the T-wave.

 - ST segment deviation (elevation and depression) is measured in the J point.

 - Benign ST segment elevation is very common in the population, particularly in the precordial leads (V2–V6).
 Up to 90% (in some age ranges) of healthy men and women display concave ST-segment elevations in V2–V6 (this is called male/female pattern).
 ST-segment elevations which are not benign nor due to ischemia are rather common (listed below).